 For more details: Contact the Small Business Hotline on 1300 654 687.

 New South Wales

-- Waiver of payroll tax for businesses with payrolls of up to $10 million for three months (the rest of 2019-20).
-This means these businesses will save a quarter of their annual payroll tax bill in 2019-20.
+- Waiver of payroll tax for businesses with payrolls of up to $10 million for the final three months of FY 2019-20, meaning eligible businesses will save a quarter of their annual payroll tax bill in 2019-20.

 - NSW was the first State or Territory to make legislation giving effect to the Mandatory Code of Conduct to support commercial tenants and landlords with rent relief procedures.
 The Retail and Other Commercial Leases (COVID-19) Regulation 2020 taking effect on Friday 24 April 2020, and applying for six months until 24 October 2020, but has since been extended to 31 December 2020.
 Visit here for the latest extension details and to understand what the rent relief measures mean for NSW landlords and tenants.

 - Until 30 June 2020, a Small Business Support Grant of $10,000 is available for small businesses and non-profit organisations who have experienced a 75% decline in revenue as a result of COVID-19.
 Funds may only be used for unavoidable business expenses that are not supported by other government funding including, for example, utilities, council rates, telecommunication charges, insurance payments, professional advice, wages for employees not eligible for JobKeeper payments and franchise fees.
 Visit here for more information on eligibility and how to apply for the grant.